bseltz-cohesity/scripts/powershell/migrateIsilonShares/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This script takes SMB share information (exported from Isilon using the Isilon CLI) and for each share, identifies the matching view on Cohesity, and migrates share permissions and child shares.
+This script takes SMB share information from isilon, and for each share, identifies the matching subdirectory on the specified Cohesity view, and migrates share permissions and child shares.
 Note that share-level SMB permissions require Cohesity version 6.4 or later.

 ## Download the script